PeterP22/PeterP22/README.md

-# 👋 My name is Peter and i'm an AI developer from Australia.
+# 👋 My name is Peter and i'm an AI Engineer from Australia.
 Always immersed in the latest tech trends.
 I am committed to developing solutions for intricate and demanding issues.

 ## 🎯 Current Mission
 - Leveraging AI to curate and share valuable content on intriguing topics.